slerman12/UnifiedML/QUICK_APP_TUTORIAL3.md

 ML.launch(accelerate=True)
 ```

-For image classification, extra hard disk memory is needed to store the re-formatted dataset.
+For image classification, extra hard disk memory is used to store the re-formatted dataset.
 For RL, there's no downside.

 ### Image Classification Recipe - Training CIFAR-10 with ResNet18